gnodi/danf/README.md

 Community
 ---------

 Danf is a brand new framework.
-It may seem a little hard to handle at the beginning but it can help you to master big projects by avoiding the divergence of the complexity as well as smaller fast and dynamic websites.
+It can help you to master big projects by avoiding the divergence of the complexity as well as smaller fast and dynamic websites.
 Just give it a try on one of your project or by testing the [tutorial](doc/test/index.md).
 Be careful, you could see your way of coding javascript in node.js forever change (or not...).

 The community is still small, but it is an active community.
 You can post your issues on [github](https://github.com/gnodi/danf/issues) or on [stack overflow](http://stackoverflow.com/) with the tag `danf` and you will get an answer as quickly as possible.

 > `<trailer-voice>`Have you ever wanted to participate in the early stages of a new technology?
 Let's try it on Danf!
 Join the community and contribute now.`</trailer-voice>`

-You can also contribute without working on the framework itself.
+You have several ways to contribute:

+* Fork the project on [github](https://github.com/gnodi/danf) and improve framework's features, documentation, ...
+* Code your own module.
 In Danf, all your code is always automatically part of a **danf module**.
-This way you can then easily share your modules with other people using npm.
+This way you can easily share your modules with other people using npm.
 You can find a list of existing **danf modules** [here](doc/modules.md).
+* Star the project to encourage its development.
+* Participate to the community in asking questions in the issues or on stack overflow.

 Code examples
 -------------